CharlieMcGoldrick/ci-milestone-joystick-junction/README.md

 ![Synaptic Surge Colour Swatch](static/images/readme/uxd/surface/joystick_junction_colour_swatch.png)

-- #0c0c0e (Very Dark Blue-Gray): This color is almost black but with a hint of blue, making it a sophisticated and strong choice for your primary color.
-It's ideal for key elements such as headers, footers, and primary backgrounds.
-It can also be used effectively for important text, offering a subtle alternative to pure black.
+- **#0c0c0e (Very Dark Blue-Gray):** This color is nearly black but carries a hint of blue, making it a sophisticated and robust choice for the primary color.
+It's perfect for headers, footers, primary backgrounds, and important text, offering a subtle alternative to pure black.
-- #ffffff (Pure White): This classic, clean color is perfect for backgrounds, especially to create a stark contrast with darker colors.
-It's also suitable for primary text and user interface elements like cards, buttons, and input fields, offering maximum readability and a crisp, clean look.
+- **#ffffff (Pure White):** A classic and clean white that serves as the ideal background color, especially for creating strong contrasts with darker colors.
+Versatile, suitable for primary text, as well as user interface elements such as cards, buttons, and input fields, ensuring maximum readability and a crisp, clean appearance.
+- **#0E1230 (Dark Blue):** Slightly lighter than the primary color, this deep blue adds depth and layering to the design.
+Well-suited for secondary backgrounds, sidebars, or text that doesn't need to be as prominent as the content in the primary color.
+- **#070817 (Even Darker Blue):** This color adds depth and richness to the design, enhancing the visual appeal of secondary backgrounds and making them visually distinct from the primary background.
-- #4250e4 (Vivid Blue): This bright, lively blue is eye-catching and can be used as an accent color to draw attention to key elements like calls to action, links, or highlighted information.
-It's a vibrant choice that can add energy and dynamism to your design when used sparingly.
+- **2E74FF (Bright Blue)**: This bright and lively blue is eye-catching and can be used as an accent color to draw attention to key elements like calls to action, links, or highlighted information.
+It's a vibrant choice that can add energy and dynamism to a design when used sparingly.
-- #104334 (Deep Teal Green): This dark, rich teal is both elegant and versatile.
-It can serve as an accent or secondary color, suitable for less dominant elements that still require visual interest, such as secondary buttons, icons, or background panels.
+- **#104334 (Deep Teal Green):** A dark and rich teal, both elegant and versatile, serving as an accent or secondary color.
+Ideal for less dominant elements that still demand visual interest, such as secondary buttons, icons, or background panels.
-- #0e122f (Dark Blue): Slightly lighter than #0c0c0e, this deep blue can be used to create a sense of depth and layering in your design.
-It works well for secondary backgrounds, sidebars, or for text that is important but doesn't need to stand out as much as the content in the primary color.

 <details>
 <summary><h4>Technologies Used</h4></summary>